slittorin/home-assistant-maintenance/README.md

 Note that one only has 5 minute window to correct, otherwise `statistics_short_term` table will have new data to correct (and if over each hour, `statistics` table.

-Be extra cautious with the sql-update commands, preferably take a backup before updating.
+Be extra cautious with the sql-update commands, preferably take a backup before updating.\
+Use for instance MySQL Workbench to perform sql commands.

 1. Identify the different meta-id that you need to look at through `select * from homeassistant.statistics_meta`.
    - You may need to identify several that applies to the error.